qmacro/managed-associations-in-cap/guide/README.md

   > Note that the association target must now be specified with the namespace prefix, as `bookshop.Authors`, and not just `Authors`.

-👉 Save the changes to both files once you've made both of these changes.
+👉 Save the changes to both files, ideally at the same time.

 ### Notes